Eawag-AppliedSystemAnalysis/Simstrat/tests/README.md

 ./run_testcase.sh
 ~~~

 under linux to start a simulation with the executable "simstrat" and the Simstrat configuration file "TestCase_LakeZurich.par".
-The AED2 configuration file ("aed2.nml") is called by the Simstrat configuration file and the output of the simulation is stored in ´TestCases_Results´.
+The FABM configuration files ("Simstrat/lib/fabm/yaml") are called by simstrat_fabm in create_model() and the output of the simulation is stored in ´TestCases_Results´.

 To check whether changes in the source code caused changes in simulation output run: